Skip to content

 FieldRequiredTypeDescriptionExample

 inputTrueWILDCARDThe data to convert to a JSON string.
-Can be a dict/object, list/array, number, boolean, null, or any other value (which will be converted to a string).{'user': {'id': 123, 'name': 'Ada', 'roles': ['admin', 'editor']}}
+Accepts objects/dicts, arrays/lists, strings, numbers, booleans, null, or other values.{'user': {'id': 123, 'name': 'Ada'}, 'active': True, 'roles': ['admin', 'editor']}

 Outputs